-Related Party Disclosure by Key Management
+Related Party Disclosure by

-(note: This document is confidential)

-Name of Key Management Personnel:

-Position of Key Management Personnel:

-Please read the Privacy Collection Notice provided with this notification, which explains what is a related party transaction and the purposes for which council is collecting and will use and disclose, the related party information provided by you in this notification.

-Please complete the table below for each related party transaction with Council that you, or a close member of your family, or entity related to you or a close member of family:

-- (a) Has previously entered into and which continued in the XX/XX financial year; or - (b) Has entered into in the XX/XX financial year.

-Description of Related Party Transaction Is transaction existing/potential?
-Related Party's Name (individual's or entity's name) Related Party's Relationship / Reasons why related Description of Transaction Documents or Changes to the Related Party Relationship

-Notification

-(Full name)

-(Position)

-notify that, to the best of my knowledge, information and belief as at the date of this notification, the above list includes all existing and potential related party transactions with Council involving myself, close members of my family, or entities controlled or jointly controlled by me or close members of my family, relevant to the 2021/2022 financial year.

-I make this notification after reading the Privacy Collection Notice provided by The Shire of Gnowangerup, which details the meaning of the words "related party", "related party transaction", "close members of the family of a person" and, in relation to an entity, "control" or "joint Control", and the purposes for which this information will be used and disclosed.

-I permit the CEO and the other permitted recipients specified in Council's Related Party Disclosure Policy to access the register of interests of me and persons related to me and the use of the information for the purposes specified in that policy.

-Signature of named Key Management Personnel: \\\\\\ Dated: \\\\\\ Dated: \\\\\\ leart of the Stirlings
+(note: This document is confidential) L Key Management (note: This document is confidential) Name of Key Management Personnel: Position of Key Management Personne el: Please read the Privacy Collection Notice and the purposes for which council is countilis notification. • Please complete the table below for ea family, or entity related to you or a clos with Coun cil that you, or a close member of your (a) Has previously entered into ar (b) Has entered into in the XX/XX /XX financia al year; or Description of Related Party Existing/potential Transaction Related Party's Name (individual's or entity's name) Related F Relations Reasons - Description of Transaction Documents or Changes to the Related Party Relationship Notification I (Full name) notify that, to the best of my knowledg all existing and potential related party to controlled or jointly controlled by me o transactions with Council invo olving myse of this notifica elf, close memb pers of my family, or entities I make this notification after reading th the meaning of the words "related part relation to an entity, "control" or "joint ty", "related party transaction ", "close m embers of the family of a person" and, in I permit the CEO and the other permitt register of interests of me and persons policy. · • • Signature of named Key Management F Personnel: Date d:

+PRIVACY COLLECTION NOTICE RELATED PARTY DISCLOSURES BY KEY MANAGEMENT PERSONNEL